ZHLuo-Dev/ercot-texas-power-grid-analysis/README.md

 └── README.md
 ```

-Note: the raw data files are not included in this repository.
-Download from the ERCOT source linked above.
+Note: Data files are not included in this repository.
+See the Data section above for sources and download links.